oxford-pharmacoepi/OPTIMACancerCohortDiagnostics/OPTIMACancerDiagnosticsShinyFull/README.md

 2) As 1) but also including other types of cancer https://dpa-pde-oxford.shinyapps.io/OPTIMACancerDiagnosticsShinyFull/

-# Both of these have restricted access please email WP6 OPTIMA team for access
+# Both of these have restricted access please email Oxford team for access